twoheartliu/node-simple-dict/README.md

 ## Features

-translate chinese to english or english to chinese
+- translate chinese to english or english to chinese in **ONE LINE**
+- supply word or sentence

 ## Install